 A person considering the benefit of entering alcohol addiction recovery wants to know the answer to one key question.
-What is the success rate of alcohol rehab?
+What is the alcohol rehab success rate?
 Is this going to work?

 It’s a loaded question without a lot of data that can answer it.
 Is a person who completes alcohol rehab going to remain sober long-term?
 Does relapse occur?
 Every person’s experience with addiction rehabilitation is different.
 There’s no way to know what your experience will be until you take a step towards treatment.
 Yet, you may want to know what to expect.